 If we compare two of Ms Coats’ sentences with one-another, we’ll find that a) the dogs were either re-homed or killed at 22 weeks, and b) the long-term significance of these autoantibodies has yet to be determined.

 If the dogs were disposed of, and no follow-up was conducted, then of course the significance of these antibodies has yet to be determined.
 This is why I wanted to know what the significance of these autoantibodies might be, and why I researched them.

 I also believe Ms Coats is looking at a different study to the one I referred to.
 For example, the Purdue study I was writing about did indeed find autoantibodies to DNA.
-Perhaps it would be safer for us all to look at the same study: find it here.
+Perhaps it would be safer for us all to look at the same study.
 There’s also a very interesting article by the non-vaccine-industry sponsor of this research.